zsparal/api-documentation/source/guides/mollie-js/reference.rst

 element.unmount()
 ^^^^^^^^^^^^^^^^^
-Whenever you want to remove all of the intance of the element you can use `unmount` method.
-By calling it the element will also be removed from the DOM.
+Removes the element from the DOM.
+Note that state—such as input values—is not preserved when re-mounting.

 Javascript
 ----------